 THE GOLDEN RULE

 In a moment of prayer, I remember tattling on Credo to God, assuming He would come to my rescue or somehow correct him in a way that would be satisfying to witness.
 But before I could even finish, a thought scurried across my mind: Credo will beat himself up worse than you or I ever could.
 Why do you want Me to?
 It was a moment of clarity, one that had started happening regularly.
 Every time I brought something to God about him, He would turn the mirror on me, revealing something dark in my own heart.
-Eventually, my prayers were not about telling God how to deal with son, but how to reveal him to me in a way that allows me to approach him with the same love He does.
+Eventually, my prayers were not about telling God how to deal with Credo, but how to reveal him to me in a way that allows me to approach him with the same love He does.

 One day during our honeymoon in Puerto Rico, we were having a beach day, which had quickly become part of our routine.
 We’d cycle through all the usual beach activities: beach bumming, swimming [for him] and pretend swimming [for me], plus some volleyball.
 At one point, he and some of our friends began snorkeling while I watched along the water’s edge, convinced someone was going to be swallowed by a whale or shark as they explored further and further out.
 One by one they emerged from the water like shriveled raisins, and we picked up our volleyball again.
 After about 45 minutes, Credo suddenly blurted out, “My ring..
 I don’t have my ring.”